What is NDIS Support Coordination and How Does It Work?

 Why Do You Need a Support Coordinator?

-- Who provides what services?
+• Who provides what services?

-- How do you access these services?
+• How do you access these services?

-- How do you pay for it all?
+• How do you pay for it all?

 How Does NDIS Support Coordination Work?

-NDIS support coordination is a process, and it works in four clear steps:
+NDIS support coordination typically follows four steps:

 Step 1: Assessment